Vikings Return initiative puts recent graduates back in classrooms - Leader Publications

 NILES — A unique challenge posed by COVID-19 in the classroom led to an opportunity for recent high school graduates to rejoin the classroom in a different role at Niles High School.

-Davie Haynes, a recent graduate of Niles High School pursuing a degree in education at Indiana State University, joins students in-person as a classroom management assistant in the kindergarten through eighth grades to assist teachers who have to remote during the pandemic.
+Davie Haynes, a recent graduate of Niles High School pursuing a degree in education at Indiana State University, joins students in-person as a classroom management assistant in the kindergarten through eighth grades to assist teachers who have to use remote learning during the pandemic.
 The Vikings Return initiative gives Haynes, and others like him, real world experience in the classroom, and the students their teacher’s instruction with support of an in-person assistant.

 It also helps bolster the school system during a local and nationwide shortage of substitute teachers.